emilymuller1991/urban-perceptions/web_app/README.md

 sftp?
 Ctrl + D
 ```

-If you ls in the directory, you will see the file images has copied over to your Digital Ocean Droplet. ssh back into your droplet and pg_dump the images file:
+If you ls in the directory, you will see the file `into_droplet` has copied over to your Digital Ocean Droplet. ssh back into your droplet and pg_dump the into_droplet file into your example database:

 ```
 ssh user@IP.address